SHIFT Associate Professor of Applied Ethics

-He works in the fields of restorative and transitional justice, which he understands as emerging through the intersection of social-political philosophy, critical race theory, ethics, and conflict resolution.
-He has taught a range of courses related to this work, and his publications have appeared in peer-reviewed journals such as the International Journal of Transitional Justice, Critical Philosophy of Race, and Philosophy and Social Criticism.
-Along with several forthcoming articles, George is working on a book entitled Justice as Reconciliation: Political Theory in a World of Difference.
+George’s teaching and research are problem-centric, focusing on issues of peace and justice, and drawing on various fields: ethics, social-political philosophy, critical race theory, decolonial theory, global/international studies, and conflict resolution.
+He has taught a range of courses related to this work and his publications have appeared in peer-reviewed journals such as the International Journal of Transitional Justice, Critical Philosophy of Race, Philosophy and Social Criticism, and Radical Philosophy Review.
+He is currently working on a book that addresses issues of race, reconciliation, and solidarity among Middle Eastern Americans.

 This course is a critical survey of the key figures in the tradition that begins with the work of Karl Marx.
 We will begin with selections from those theorists that inspired and thus afforded Marx's thought.
 We will then read some of the most significant sections of Marx's writing.
 After establishing a firm grasp on what Marx said and why he said it, the course will then explore the various discursive trajectories that Marx's work inspired-this includes Gramsci, Luxemburg, Lukacs, Althusser, Horkheimer, Adorno, Benjamin, Habermas, and a range of contemporary critical, as well as decolonial, theorists.
 Key Words: Philosophy, Politics, Theory, Ethics